Ratcatcher (film): Cast

+Production

+When the movie was released, director Lynne Ramsay defended the nude bathing scene between the characters of James and Margaret Anne from accusations by Scottish tabloids that the film contained underage sex.
+"That scene's very innocent, actually," said Ramsay.
+"Maybe there's an element that's latently sexual, really it's two kids having a laugh in the bath.
+When you're a kid, you do things that are pretty risqué - the kind of things that no one will admit to their mothers and fathers but we all did.
+I was very lucky to get that scene - but it was the toughest I've ever shot."

 Reception

-Ratcatcher received generally positive reviews from critics.
-Review aggregator Rotten Tomatoes reports that 86% of 42 critics gave the film a positive review, for an average rating of 7.6/10.
+Ratcatcher received highly positive reviews from critics.
+Review aggregator Rotten Tomatoes reports that 85% of 47 critics gave the film a positive review, for an average rating of 7.6/10.
 The site's critical consensus is that "Critics find Ratcatcher to be hauntingly beautiful, though its story is somewhat hard to stomach."
-Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, has a "generally favorable" score of 76 based on 18 reviews.
+Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, has a "generally favorable" score of 78 based on 21 reviews.

+In a 2025 interview British actor Gary Oldman named Ratcatcher as his favorite UK movie.